 Build a Database

-A big, robust database of prospects, leads, industry insiders, and possible customers is a literal gold mine to a business owner.
-Every time you have contact with someone new in your industry, think of them as a new potential client or partner.
+A big, robust database of prospects, leads, industry insiders, and possible customers is a literal goldmine to a business owner.
+Every time you contact someone new in your industry, think of them as a new potential client or partner.

 Make sure to add them to your database.

 Other businesses have been known to grow their databases by purchasing data from brokers.
-However, there are a lot of organic ways of building a strong database.
+However, there are a lot of organic ways of building a robust database.

 Some of these ideas include:

 - Creating and publishing hot-topic industry-related content and using powerful calls-to-action